The-Algorithmic-Hedgehogs/pacs/docs/index.md

 ## Problem Description

 The output of the biological experiment for CRISPR genetic screens is two files of DNA sequences:<br>
-1) one file contains the DNA sequences from the control population of cells, which we will call the *control file*
+1) one file contains the DNA sequences from the control population of cells, which we will call the *control file*<br>
-2) the second file contains the DNA sequences from cells that were selected for some phenotype of interest, which we will call the *experimental file*
+2) the second file contains the DNA sequences from cells that were selected for some phenotype of interest, which we will call the *experimental file*.

+Each file generally contains 10-12M DNA sequences that need to be processed.
+Each DNA sequence must be matched to a gold-standard [database of ~80,000 sequences](https://github.com/rohuba/PACS/blob/master/data/Brie_CRISPR_library_with_control_guides.csv) to determine its origin.
+This matching process is just a string-to-string comparison.
+Generally, about 75% of the DNA sequences in a file can be perfectly matched to one of the 80,000 sequences, while the other 25% of the sequences do not.
+If the DNA sequence cannot be matched perfectly to one of the gold-standard sequences, then the edit distance between the DNA sequence and each of the 80,000 gold-standard sequences must be calculated.
+This currently takes ~36s per input sequence.
+Generally, 2-3M input sequences do not perfectly match the database of sequences, so calculating the edit distance between each of these 2-3M sequences and the database of 80,000 sequences would take as much as 20,000 hours (36sec x 2M sequences / 3600 sec/hr).

 ## Existing Pipeline